Astrid Uhrenholdt Jacobsen: 2006/07 season

-Jacobsen has competed in three of the four opening races of the 2006/07 season.
+Uhrenholdt Jacobsen competed in three of the four opening races of the 2006/07 season.
 In the sprint in Düsseldorf she finished in 25th position.
 A month later she achieved her highest ever World Cup finish, becoming fourth in the classic sprint, losing to Petra Majdič, Virpi Kuitunen, and Marit Bjørgen in the final.
 The day after she became 35th in the classic 10 km race, in a time of 30:29.5, 2:28.3 behind winner Kuitunen.
-Jacobsen currently is in 18th position in the World Cup standings, and 9th in the sprint standings.

 Her placements in the world cup were good enough to be selected for the Norwegian sprint team to the World Championships in Sapporo where she won her first international title in the sprint event.
 She also won bronze medals in the team sprint (with Marit Bjørgen) and the 4 x 5 km.

 2007/08 season

-After two second places in Kuusamo, Jacobsen retrieved her first world cup in Rybinsk 15 December. by winning a 15 km freestyle.
+After two second places in Kuusamo, Uhrenholdt Jacobsen retrieved her first world cup in Rybinsk 15 December. by winning a 15 km freestyle.
 Altogether, Jacobsen had 2 wins and 6 podiums this season, placing her second overall behind Virpi Kuitunen.

 2008/09 season

-After the 2007/08 season, Jacobsen was struck by injuries as well as loss of motivation.
+After the 2007/08 season, Uhrenholdt Jacobsen was struck by injuries as well as loss of motivation.
 Therefore, she lost the early season.
 She returned to the world cup at the beginning of Tour de Ski, where she placed tenth in the opening prologue.
 Unfortunately, she fell ill just before the final race, causing her to give up the Tour.
 She was absent from the world cup after Tour de Ski as well, choosing training for the World Championship instead of competing.
-However, the championship ended as a big disappointment for Jacobsen, placing 20, 37, 35 in the three first individual events.
+However, the championship ended as a big disappointment for Uhrenholdt Jacobsen, placing 20, 37, 35 in the three first individual events.
 Her best performance was a fifth place in team sprint along with junior Ingvild Flugstad Østberg.
-After these poor performances, Jacobsen chose to leave the championship.
+After these poor performances, Uhrenholdt Jacobsen chose to leave the championship.
 She fractured her jaw, elbow and back in a cycling accident in June 2009.

 2010 Winter Olympics

-At the 2010 Winter Olympics, Jacobsen finished fifth in the team sprint and seventh in the individual sprint event.
+At the 2010 Winter Olympics, Uhrenholdt Jacobsen finished fifth in the team sprint and seventh in the individual sprint event.

 2010/11 season

-In July 2010 Jacobsen fell and dislocated a shoulder while training on roller skis.
+In July 2010 Uhrenholdt Jacobsen fell and dislocated a shoulder while training on roller skis.
 She treated herself immediately to repair the damage and soon recovered.
-At the FIS Nordic World Ski Championships 2011 at Holmenkollen in Oslo, Jacobsen was selected for the Team Sprint with her teammate Maiken Caspersen Falla.
+At the FIS Nordic World Ski Championships 2011 at Holmenkollen in Oslo, Uhrenholdt Jacobsen was selected for the Team Sprint with her teammate Maiken Caspersen Falla.
 The pair took Bronze behind the Swedish and Finnish teams.

 2013 season

-In 2013 Jacobsen had an early success, gaining second place in the Tour de Ski on 6 January.
+In 2013 Uhrenholdt Jacobsen had an early success, gaining second place in the Tour de Ski on 6 January.
 She thanked her mother, Dr Britt Uhrenholdt Jacobsen, for suggesting during the previous summer that her daughter might be suffering from a gluten allergy, which tests then proved to be correct.
-Jacobsen described this diagnosis as very important for her future career.
+Uhrenholdt Jacobsen described this diagnosis as very important for her future career.